brillard1/ML_Series/README.md

 # ML_Series
-It is my self learning ML with some inner projects
+This is my self learning ML with some inner projects